otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/01-refactoring.md

 ### Task Toru

 In the `package.json` file, add two scripts.
-The first script creates a new migration and the second script runs **Prisma Studio**.
+The first script creates a new migration, i.e., `npx prisma migrate reset && npx prisma migrate` and the second script runs **Prisma Studio**, i.e., `npx prisma studio`.
 Test these scripts before you move on to the **Code Review**.

 ### Code Review